 (b) you don’t have to do your wedding the way everybody else does their’s, and

 (c) believe it or not, weddings can actually be fun!

 If you’re planning your very own Queenstown Wedding, I hope you find this Blog Post helpful.

-Our friends that had done an elopement helicopter wedding
+Mr Google, Mr Google oh and Mr Google.
+And our friends that had done an elopement helicopter wedding

 Like a princess